bvt123/SCH/Readme.md

 All ETL processes is built with idempotency in mind.
 Repeated inserts should not create duplicates in destination Fact or Dimension tables.

-There are two deduplication mechanisms:
+There are several deduplication mechanisms:

  - Block hashes checks: Clickhouse stores a hash for every inserted block, and the Scheduler uses these hashes to identify identical blocks of data for processing by the Transform Views.
- - ReplacingMT/CollaspisingMT table engines.
+ - MergeTree table engine.
 We look up every row in destination table before inserting, to ensure that duplicates are not produced.
-This process slows down inserts, but it provides more assurance against different type of problems in the data pipeline.
+This process slows down inserts, but it provides more assurance against different type of problems in the data pipeline, including human errors.
+ - CollapsingMT table engine.
+The same lookup to the existing data, but we get the old rows with metric values, to insert sign=-1 row, needed for collapsing and produce aggregates over the table (in form of Projections and MaterializedViews)

 ### Hot Standby Replicated Cluster